As Lean practitioners, we all know how to problem solve – don’t we? This is surely basic Lean stuff? Well, the answer may be that we think we do.

 Bringing this post up to date, we’ve developed the Lean Learning Journey on-line platform so you can hone your skills.
 We have a range of Practical Problem Solving materials to help you become self reliant on your lean journey.
 The complementary Level 1 Practical Problem Solving materials aim to provide knowledge around the subject area.
 The Level 2 Practical Problem Solving course develops your understanding.

 Problem solving is the number 1 lean skill.
 Even seasoned lean thinkers need to practice.
-Click on the image below to learn more.
+Click on the image or button below to access our complementary course materials and learn more.